-This appendix describes media, accessories, and upgrades that can be purchased for use with the Spectra T950 library.
+This appendix describes media, accessories, and upgrades that can be purchased for use with the Spectra T200, T380, and T680 libraries.
 It also describes how to renew or extend the service contract for the library.

 MEDIA AND MEDIA ACCESSORIES

 Spectra Logic offers a variety of media and media accessories for the library.